ibm-bluemix-mobile-services/bms-clientsdk-swift-applaunch/README.md

 ## Installation

-The Bluemix Mobile Services Swift SDKs are available via [Cocoapods](http://cocoapods.org/) and [Carthage](https://github.com/Carthage/Carthage).
+The IBM Cloud Mobile Services Swift SDKs are available via [Cocoapods](http://cocoapods.org/) and [Carthage](https://github.com/Carthage/Carthage).

 ### Cocoapods
 To install AppLaunch using Cocoapods, add it to your Podfile: